All Episodes

 January 20th, 2001, Clinton's very last acts in power included pardons for two convicted weather underground terrorists, Susan Rosenberg and Laura Sue Whitehorn.

-Lynn Stewart is a figure who straddles the September 10th and September 11th worlds.
+Lynn Stewart is a figure who straddles the September 10th and September 11th worlds, the divergent Clinton and Bush counterterrorism models.

-The divergent Clinton and Bush counter-terrorism models, as the lead up to her sentencing shows it matters a great deal which model we choose.
+As the lead up to her sentencing shows, it matters a great deal which model we choose.

-So, yeah, you can focus on the judge and and uh that's all well and good and it's expected of a Clinton-appointed federal judge who was on the Watergate committee.
+So, yeah, you can focus on the judge, and that's all well and good, and it's expected of a Clinton-appointed federal judge who was on the Watergate Committee.

-It's why the argument over reorienting the entire judiciary, Supreme Court on down, has been such a uh uh a huge argument uh this year.
+It's why the argument over reorienting the entire judiciary, Supreme Court on down, has been such a huge argument this year.

-But don't forget the name of um uh the the uh former A. G. Joanne Harris, who argued on behalf of the most lenient sentence possible.
+But don't forget the name of the former AG, Joanne Harris, who argued on behalf of the most lenient sentence possible.

 Because if the Clintons ever get back in power, somebody like Joanne Harris would instantly be an attorney general candidate or nominated for a judgeship.

-And in this, in this ruling yesterday, this sentencing yesterday, as McCarthy writes, it is it is patently obvious the Democrat liberal view of terrorism and how to deal with it versus the uh the George W. Bush model.
+And in this, in this ruling yesterday, this sentencing yesterday, as McCarthy writes, it is patently obvious the Democrat liberal view of terrorism and how to deal with it versus the George W. Bush model.

 And it's on full display and is an indication of how that war on terror will be fought in the future, depending on who's running the show.

-She has represented all kinds of domestic terrorists, uh what, weather underground, black panthers, that sort of thing.
+She has represented all kinds of domestic terrorists, what, weather underground, Black Panthers, that sort of thing.

-You do that and you you uh you're buying yourself uh out of serious trouble later on.
+You do that, and you're buying yourself out of serious trouble later on.

-Uh and and that's that essentially what the judge in the case determined.
+And that's essentially what the judge in the case determined.

-Uh so if if if you if you're of a mind that the war on terrorists trumped up doesn't really exist uh and and so forth, and you want to go back to fighting it uh in a in a in a in a lax way.
+So if you're of a mind that the war on terrorists trumped up doesn't really exist and so forth, and you want to go back to fighting it in a lax way.

 In fact, if you want to go back and pretend we're at September 10th, then go ahead and vote the Democrats into power.

-Speaking of all of this, uh we gotta go to the audio sound bites.
+Speaking of all of this, we've got to go to the audio soundbites.

-First, I want to take you back to July twenty-seventh this year, me on this program talking about winning in Iraq.
+First, I want to take you back to July 27th this year, me on this program talking about winning in Iraq.

 We are at war.